 While earning his JD at Fordham University School of Law, where he was a Mary Daly Scholar and member of the Dean's List, Isaac served as an intern with the civil division of the US Attorney's Office for the Eastern District of New York and the Chambers of the Honorable Harold Baer, Jr. of the Southern District of New York.
 Prior to law school, Isaac worked in engineering and technology on the east coast with a focus on fiber optic technology and enterprise hardware and software.
 His senior research project with the Rutgers School of Engineering, Honors Engineering Program, is titled "Polymer-based Hollow Waveguides for the Delivery Of Terahertz Radiation."

-- JD, Fordham University School of Law, 2012, Dean's List, Mary Daly Scholar
+- J.D., Fordham University School of Law, 2012, Dean's List, Mary Daly Scholar

-- BS, Ceramic Engineering, Rutgers University, 2006, Honors Engineering Program
+- B.S., Ceramic Engineering, Rutgers University, 2006, Honors Engineering Program

 - New York